 This route has good scenery, attractions, and enough acclimatization opportunities on the way to Thorong La (5416 m).

 |Trek Stars/Ends||Bensi Shahar/Naya Pul|

 |Max.
 Altitude||5,416 Meters|

-- Experience the greatest views of Annapurna massif such as Annapurna II, Annapurna III, Annapurna IV, and Dhaulagiri range.
+- Experience the most fabulous views of Annapurna massif, such as Annapurna II, Annapurna III, Annapurna IV, and the Dhaulagiri range.